Lagos African Cluster Centre – Africa multiple: reconfiguring african studies

 University of Lagos African Cluster Centre

 This is a centre within the Institute Of African and Diaspora Studies, University of Lagos.
 We are highly focused on supporting premium research and promoting solutions.

-Prof. Kodah, delivering his public lecture at the Institute of African and Diaspora Studies, Unilag
+Dr. Elizabeth Murey delivering her public lecture at the Institute of African and Diaspora Studies, University of Lagos.

 Renewal of Project Agreement signed on August 23, 2022.

 Project agreement between the University of Lagos and the University of Bayreuth Germany was signed on 24th October, 2019 for 2 years with a clause on possible renewal if certain benchmarks are met.
 The agreement empowers Unilag African Cluster Centre (Lagos ACC) partner with the University of Bayreuth in the project of Reconfiguring African Studies.
 The other three centres in Africa in the partnership are Rhodes University, South Africa, Moi University, Kenya and Joseph Ki-Zerbo University, Burkina Faso.
 Having met the benchmarks, the project renewal was signed at the Arthur Mbanefo Digital Centre, University of Lagos, Nigeria on Tuesday, August 23, 2022 for additional 5 years, this implies that the project will run for 7 years.